 The IELTS test is available in two formats – Academic and General Training.

 » Academic Module is suitable for those who are going to apply for further studies and professional registration.

 » General Training Module is appropriate for those who are going to English-speaking countries to complete work experience and training programs or for immigration purposes.

 Confirm which module you are required to take and sit for the appropriate IELTS exam.

 Beyond college and university admission:

-Your IELTS score can be useful even after you get admitted to a college and university.
+Your IELTS score can be useful even after you get admitted to a college or university.
 This could be a very convincing reason for you to take the test.
 Learn how the IELTS test can help you even after admission?

 Along with the traditional paper-based IELTS test, Computer-based IELTS has recently been introduced and is available to some test centres globally.
 Currently, this computer-delivered test is available only to some selected test centres but the IELTS authority intends to make the computer-based module available in more test centres.